-Peer Perspectives: The Visual Joy of Shifting Perspectives
+Peer Perspectives: Perspectives in Visual Joy

 Walking into Shifting Perspectives, the newest exhibition at the Stanek Gallery, one is greeted by exuberance of light and color, ever more striking following what seems like many months of bleak landscapes painted by the ongoing pandemic, ensuing isolation and world-wide closures, flanked by markedly lackluster national news.
 In these unusual times, troubling in so many ways, when perspectives are indeed rapidly shifting and we are desperate like never before to connect with one another and to be understood, Michael Bartmann, Carson Fox and Nicole Michaud probe for their own intimate stories as they seek not only personal transformation by way of their art but an equally powerful emotional response from the viewer.
 Their bold, vibrant colors and brightly hued forms employ elements of both abstraction and realism to capture the waxing and the waning of that elusive and all-encompassing thing that is the passage of time and the beauty it offers unequivocally and sometimes against all odds to those willing to peer into the in-betweens.